 André Duval is a true marketeer.
-In 1996 he started, together with Guillaume Van der Stichelen, the advertising company Duval Guillaume, that was taken over after fifteen years.
+In 1996 he started, together with Guillaume Van der Stighelen, the advertising company Duval Guillaume, that was taken over after fifteen years.
 Since a couple of years he supports and advises start-ups with Duval Union.
 “Today the data you generate allows for very direct and efficient communication.”

 Old advertising model

 “Advertising used to be dominant in determining consumer behaviour.
 Advertising makes the brand and the product's promise known.
 ‘More advertising, more consumption.’
 Today there is a disruption.
 Technology creates real fundamental changes and we still can't predict the fallout.
 I don't want to be too negative, but some are bound to bite the dust before the storm is over.”